COVID-19: Information for Patients, Parents and Visitors

 - All visitors and staff are being screened for symptoms of COVID-19.

 - We are testing all patients who are admitted to the hospital or who are having certain procedures.

 - We have strengthened our visitor guidelines to help protect our patients.
-Only one parent or guardian without symptoms of illness is allowed to visit inpatients and outpatients at a time.
-One caregiver will be allowed only if a parent or guardian is not available due to illness.
-Outpatient visitors should avoid bringing siblings or other family members to appointments.
+Only two adult caregivers or visitors without symptoms are allowed to visit at a time.
+Visitors should avoid bringing siblings or other family members to appointments.
 Non-family visitors will not be permitted.
 For full details, please see our Visitor Guidelines.

 - CHLA has designated areas in the hospital that it may use for isolating COVID-19 patients from other patients and families.